stackrox/stackrox/scanner/decisions/0000-adopt-adrs.md

 Currently, decisions about Stackrox Scanner are made using informal slack threads, ad-hoc discussions, and occasionally when the problem is considered complex, design documents.
 They are:

 - **Hard to Navigate:** Finding discussions, decisions, and their context can sometimes be challenging.
+There is no decision log providing context on the implementation and design information.
 - **Opportunistic:** Decisions might be made too fast without all relevant consideration.
 - **Overlooks Long-Term Impact:** Quick decisions might only partially evaluate the long-term effects on the project.
-- **Lacks a Well-Defined Lifecycle:** There's no structured review process to guarantee discussion on the final decision.
+- **Lacks a Well-Defined Lifecycle:** There's no structured review process to guarantee why a decision was accepted or rejected at the end.
 - **Unclear Boundaries:** There's no clear framework to help us understand when the overhead of design documents is worth it.

 ## Decision